lopezdsr/sql-query/sqlref/sql_reference.template.md

 <!--include-svg src="./svgfiles/hiveMetaindexDropLocationCommand.svg" target="./diagrams/hiveMetaindexDropLocationCommand.svg" alt="syntax diagram for alter table drop location command" layout="@break@" -->

 This command allows you to drop a location for the specified table.
-Use this command when the index is no longer needed.
-The objects for the index stored in {{site.data.keyword.cos_short}} will not be dropped and need to be cleaned up manually.
+Use this command if the index is no longer needed.
+The objects for the index stored in {{site.data.keyword.cos_short}} are not dropped and have to be cleaned up manually.

 ```sql
 -- set the index location for the table CUSTOMERS_PARTITIONED